Dyalog/ride/docs/protocol.md

 ```json
 ["GetAutoComplete",{"line":"r←1+ind","pos":7,"token":234}]
 ```
-The `token` is used by `ReplyGetAutoComplete` to identify which `AutoComplete` request it is a response to.
+The `token` is used by [`ReplyGetAutoComplete`](#ReplyGetAutoComplete) to identify which request it is a response to.
 RIDE may send multiple `GetAutoComplete` requests and the interpreter may only reply to some of them.
 Similarly, RIDE may ignore some of the replies if the state of the editor has changed since the `GetAutoComplete` request was sent.

 * `line`: text containing term to get autocomplete data for
 * `pos`: position in the line to use for autocomplete information